Emotions

 can do what you know, instead of doing something based on how you feel."

-Feelings are emotional or
+Feelings are a

 physical sensation that you

-experience.
-The sensation produced by pressure receptors in the skin.
+pressure receptors in the skin.

-An intuitive understanding of something.
+understanding of something.

 Feelings - Morris

-Albert - Live (youtube)
+Albert - Live (youtube) - Feelings, nothing more than feelings, Trying

-Boston- More than A
+More than A Feeling

 Feel is to undergo an emotional sensation or be in a particular state